What Kinds of Injuries & Accidents Should Be Preventable in a Colorado Springs Nursing Home?

 - Missing personal belongings

-To ensure situations of abuse or neglect do not occur, act as an advocate on behalf of your loved one.
+To ensure situations of abuse or neglect do not occur in nursing homes in Colorado Springs, act as an advocate on behalf of your loved one.
 Many times our elderly family member is no longer able to completely fend or fight for him or herself.
 Be that person for your loved one.

 Remember, many nursing home injuries can be prevented; no one should be a victim.
+Count on McDivitt Law Firm in Colorado Springs to be your first line of defense cases of nursing home abuse and neglect.
 If this blog was helpful, you may also be interested in the following:

 - Colorado Enacts Mandatory Reporting Laws for Elder Abuse